 Dog & Cat Desexing Canterbury

-Our team of experienced Veterinarians at Elgar Road Vet offer professional desexing services for your pet in Canterbury and the surrounding areas.
-We strongly recommend that all pet cats and dogs be desexed.
+Our experienced Veterinarians offer expert desexing services for your pet in Canterburyand surrounding areas.
+At Elgar Road Vet, we highly recommend desexing for all pet cats and dogs.

 When should I have my pet desexed?